nirvanasupermind/pluto/README.md

 # Status

-Pluto is currently on release 0.1, an incomplete pre-release which does not support features such as multithreading and inheritance.
-In the next release, Pluto's interpreter is planned to be reset and rebuilt from the ground-up and these features will be added.
+Pluto is currently on release 0.1, an incomplete pre-release which lacks a large standard library and does not support features such as multithreading and inheritance.
+In the next release, Pluto's interpreter is planned to be reset and rebuilt from the ground-up and the aftermentioned features will be added.